alexanderburlak/git-demo/README.md

 # git-demo
-some updates in master branch
+# git-demo2025
+added some content